microsoft/language-server-protocol/_specifications/lsp/3.18/language/inlineCompletion.md

 > *Since version 3.18.0*

 The inline completion request is sent from the client to the server to compute inline completions for a given text document either explicitly by a user gesture or implicitly when typing.
+Inline completion items are presented directly in the editor with the user's text.
+The portion of the inline completion item's text that isn't in the document receives a slightly different UI treatment e.g. lower contrast.
+With only one item being displayed at a time, the server may use this feature for visible edits where it is relatively confident the user would like this edit in particular.
+The context property also provides allowance for this feature to work *with* completions presented in the IntelliSense interface.

+When multiple inline completion items are returned, the client may decide whether the user can cycle through them or if they, along with their `filterText`, are merely for filtering if the user continues to type without yet accepting the inline completion item.

+Clients may choose to send information about the user's current completion selection via context if completions are visible at the same time.
+In this case, returned inline completions should extend the text of the provided completion.

 _Client Capability_:
 * property name (optional): `textDocument.inlineCompletion`